slatedocs/slate/source/includes/_metadata.md

                        )
 ```

+Beyonic supports Metadata on the contact, payment and collection request APIs.

-Beyonic supports Metadata, which allows you to add custom key-value attributes when creating objects.
+Metadata allows you to add custom key-value attributes when creating objects.
+You can use metadata to track any
+information you want to track by attaching it to a contact, payment or collection request object.

 For example, you can include a unique ID to identify a payment, or add more information about a Contact.
 This data will be returned when you retrieve the record later, and can be used to identify the record.

 Metadata has the following constraints: